acfang/eating-companion/README.md

     * User can create a new account
 * Nearby Restaurants Screen
     * User can see nearby restaurants
-* Nearby Users Screen
-    * User can see nearby users
+    * User can create a new group chat
-* Message Screen
+* Chat Screen
-    * User can message other users
+    * User can see other group chats near them or set one up
 * Profile
     * User can set up a profile (photos, bio)
     * User can see other profiles